 The ETA 6497-1 has been built since the 1960s and served first as a pocket watch movement.
 It has the small seconds at 9 o'clock and was built mainly for pocket watches without cover the so-called "open face" models.
 The small second is sitting paralell to the crown and the clock could be read without opening a lid.
 The movement was first made by the company Unitas, which was incorperated with other Movement Manufacturers together into ETA.
 Today, the ETA is part of the Swatch Group, supplying 90% of all well known watch manufacturers with mechanical and quartz movements.
 ETA can therefore be referred to as the "giant" in the Movement industry.
 Unitas movement is the only pocket watch movement that has survived the millennium.
 As the trend to large watches since the 1990s until today has kept this large and robust hand-wound movement popular in the watch industry.

 We offer the ETA Unitas 6497-1 in various stages of decoration at different prices.
 The higher the decoration, the higher the price.
-Prices for a complete watch with this movent are as low as 750.00 Euro.
-At high the higher end such as hand engraving of the movement the price can go into the thousands.

 The ETA unitas 6497-1 is also available in a full-skeleton model.
 The skeleton work is in various different decorative finishes.
 From simple polished bridges and plates to beaded or hand-engraved parts.
 Various parts such as the barrel, hour wheel or winding wheel can be plated to produce a contrast with the rhodium-plated work.
 Also completely gilded movements are possible on request.